WilliamBattsIII/doubleword/doc/ISA.md

 Suffixes to an instruction are denoted with a `-` immediately after the opcode mnemonic, followed by the suffix itself.

+### load-store architecture
+As with most RISC/RISC-like architectures, data operations can only be performed on values in the register file.
+Immediates aren't really a thing, save for a few instructions - it should be assumed below that all operands are registers.

+### note about jmp/rjmp
+If you jump to a location that can fit in a relative jump immediate (16 bits, so +/- ~32K from current IP), the assembler may optimize the jump into a relative jump.
+This may explain discrepancies in decompiliations of programs

 ### 0x00: nop (no operation)
 Opcode: `000000`